SeattleColleges/belindas-closet/README.md

 ## About The Project
 A little more detail about what/why
 - a summary of project with client, practicum, professor, students
-- main objectives for the Fall 2023 class in terms of what we consider success
+- main objectives for the Fall 2023 class
 - the team's starting point

 ### Demos